MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

       Using the temporary credentials returned by the assume-role command, the user in Account B can now access the resources in Account A according to the permissions granted in the role's policy.

       This setup allows secure cross-account access between two AWS accounts without sharing credentials directly.

+## HOW CAN JENKINS GET ACCESS OF GCP CLOUD RESOURCE USING SERVICE ACCOUNT

+      Yes, Jenkins can access Google Cloud Platform (GCP) resources using a Google Cloud service account.
+Here’s how you can set it up:

+      1. Create a Service Account in GCP
+      Go to the GCP Console.
+      Navigate to IAM & Admin > Service Accounts.
+      Click Create Service Account.
+      Give it a name and description that helps identify its purpose.
+      Under Grant this service account access to the project, assign the necessary roles (e.g., Viewer, Storage Admin, Compute Admin, etc.), depending on what resources Jenkins needs to access.
+      Click Continue, and Done to finish creating the service account.
+      2. Generate a Key for the Service Account
+      In the Service Accounts section, find the service account you just created.
+      Click on the Actions (three dots) next to the service account and select Manage Keys.
+      Click Add Key > Create New Key.
+      Select JSON as the key type and click Create.
+This will download a JSON key file to your computer.
+Keep this file secure, as it allows access to your GCP resources.
+      3. Configure Jenkins to Use the Service Account Key Go to your Jenkins instance.
+      In Jenkins, navigate to Manage Jenkins > Manage Credentials.
+      Add the JSON key file as a credential:
+      Select the correct domain (usually Global).
+      Click Add Credentials.
+      Select Secret file as the Kind.
+      Choose the JSON key file you downloaded, and give it a meaningful ID (like gcp-service-account).
+      4. Use the Service Account in Your Jenkins Pipeline In your Jenkins pipeline script, you can now reference this credential to authenticate with GCP.
+Here’s how to set up authentication in your pipeline using the GOOGLE_APPLICATION_CREDENTIALS environment variable.

+      groovy
+      Copy code
+      pipeline {
+          agent any

+          environment {
+              GOOGLE_APPLICATION_CREDENTIALS = credentials('gcp-service-account')  // Use the ID you set earlier
+          }

+          stages {
+              stage('Access GCP') {
+                  steps {
+                      script {
+                          // Example: Run gcloud commands
+                          sh 'gcloud auth activate-service-account --key-file="$GOOGLE_APPLICATION_CREDENTIALS"'

+                          // Now you can run gcloud or other GCP SDK commands sh 'gcloud compute instances list'
+                      }
+                  }
+              }
+          }
+      }
+      Alternative: Use a Plugin for GCP Authentication Jenkins has plugins like the Google OAuth Credentials plugin that can handle GCP authentication more seamlessly.
+The plugin also allows setting up authentication with the service account directly from Jenkins without scripting the setup.

+      By following these steps, Jenkins should be able to securely access GCP resources using a service account.